-Graduate student applicants to the DeVos Graduate School must submit standardized exam scores.
-Applications cannot be considered without the submission of an official TOEFL, IELTS, or STEP score report.
-However, if an applicant's undergraduate coursework was delivered entirely in English, standardized exam scores may be waived if the applicant provides official institutional documentation of delivery in English and/or agrees to a pre-admission oral interview.
+Graduate student applicants to the DeVos Graduate School must submit standardized exam scores as noted above.
+If an applicant's undergraduate coursework was delivered entirely in English, standardized exam scores may be waived if the applicant provides official institutional documentation of delivery in English and/or agrees to a pre-admission oral interview.